stebrech/accessible-pdf/_pages/privacy.md

 ## Personal information

-The operator of this website reduces the collection of personal data of visitors to an absolute minimum.
+The operator of this website takes the data protection of visitors seriously.
+It reduces the collection of personal data to a minimum.

 The privacy relevant interactions are restricted as follows:

 *   commenting on contributions is not possible;
 *   the website does not contain any forms for contact or other data transmission;
-*   no third-party content is embedded (e.g. YouTube videos);
 *   the integration of social media services are not used (like and share buttons).

+If personal data was sent to the operator by email or an account was set up for the site, those can be deleted on request.

 ## Statistics